Chaoses-Ib/FormalLanguages/Program/Formats/Debugging/README.md

 Symbols:
 - Public: Functions with mangled function names (with arguments)
   - Occur before procedures
+  - > Static function names are not public symbol names

   ```rust
   /// A public symbol with a mangled name.